 But the actual, original, Nespresso capsules can be reused?
 Well, yes.
 A bit.

-Why the single serve capsule systems preserve the flavours of coffee
+Why the single serve capsule systems preserve the flavors of coffee

 The single serve container, as Nespresso capsules are, is designed to preserve the freshness of coffee.
 That is because the coffee is packed into the single capsules for a single serve, thus not being opened again until the very moment you brew it; unlike ground coffee at supermarkets, where you usually open and close the package whenever you need, until it’s empty.
 Vacuum-sealed coffee is popular everywhere these days but the normal packages preserve freshness only until the first opening.
 Then, it’s up to you to keep it as air tight as possible thereafter.